 First pour the milk into a pan.

 Now put the egg yolks, sugar, and cornflour/cornstarch in a bowl and add 2 tablespoons of milk taken from the milk in the pan.
-Whisk until blended and pale in colour, 2–3 minutes.
+Using an electric whisk, whisk until the mixture is pale in colour and has thickened, 2–3 minutes.
 Set aside.

 Stir the vanilla into the milk and bring to the boil.
 Then slowly pour onto the egg mixture, stirring constantly.
 When smooth, pour the mixture back into a clean pan and cook over a medium heat, stirring until it starts to thicken, about 3 minutes.

 Pour into a bowl and cover the surface of the custard with cling film to prevent it forming a skin.
-Leave for 30 minutes to cool.
+Leave to become cold.

 Meanwhile, slice the trifle sponges or lady fingers in half and spread one half with the raspberry conserve.
 Now sandwich back together and arrange them in a single layer over the bottom of the glass dish or individual dishes.